Common upright form of this evergreen shrub. Excellent habitat plant growing 5-6 ft tall. Not known whether these are male or female.

 Marin County

 This dwarf was growing about 1-foot high in the rocky sand dunes.
-An exclusive Bay Natives selection, chosen for beautiful foliage, toughness and extremely tight habit.
+An selection chosen for beautiful foliage, toughness and extremely tight habit.

 (1)